bapanapalligopi/learngit/basics/init.md

 ![image](https://github.com/user-attachments/assets/6a92f951-e586-4f1b-91bc-6fcb4b00472b)
 do not use nested .git folders
 # git status
-NS=Non Staging Area
+NSA=Non Staging Area
-S=Staging area
+SA=Staging area
-To check the folder whether it is in NS or S git does  not track the empty folders there should at least one file inside a folder to track that folder by git
+To check whether the folder it is in NSA or SA git does  not track the empty folders there should at least one file inside a folder to track that folder by git whenever you do crud ipeartion any file that file info there in NSA
 ![image](https://github.com/user-attachments/assets/95ecb072-5063-450b-abaa-78cf13c6be05)
 ## git status -V
 -V verbose